jcponce/complex/dctools/README.md

 # Updates

-July 2018: **Version 1.** First time online.

-Feb-2019: Added Complex arithmetic and functions library.

-May-2019: Added more color schemes.

-Sep-2019: I was able to work out how to add a parser for complex functions thanks to [David Bau's work](http://davidbau.com/).
-Now you can easily input a function such as 'f(z)=z^2+cos(z)'.
-Version 1.5.

-Nov-2019: **Version 2.** Added a new input box to enter the functions.
-It looks better 😃.
-I also added a new color scheme and the Finite Blaschke product with randomly distributed points.

-May-2020: I added sliders to define three parameters. t:[0,1], s:[0,2pi] defining the complex number u:=exp(i*s), and n:[0,30] an integer.

-Jul-2020: Fixed issue with power function and added Binet's formula.
-I also added an alert message in case there is something wrong in the input 😃.

 Aug-2020: **Version 3.** Refactored code and defined class to plot all color schemes.
 New design of interface.
 New shareable link.
 New interaction mode with mouse.

+Jul-2020: Fixed issue with power function and added Binet's formula.
+I also added an alert message in case there is something wrong in the input 😃.

+May-2020: I added sliders to define three parameters. t:[0,1], s:[0,2pi] defining the complex number u:=exp(i*s), and n:[0,30] an integer.

+Nov-2019: **Version 2.** Added a new input box to enter the functions.
+It looks better 😃.
+I also added a new color scheme and the Finite Blaschke product with randomly distributed points.

+Sep-2019: I was able to work out how to add a parser for complex functions thanks to [David Bau's work](http://davidbau.com/).
+Now you can easily input a function such as 'f(z)=z^2+cos(z)'.
+Version 1.5.

+May-2019: Added more color schemes.

+Feb-2019: Added Complex arithmetic and functions library.

+July-2018: **Version 1.** First time online.

 ---